DavidJoacaRo/Budget-Docs/docs/Wiki/Mechanics/Entities.md

 * In the game files, there's an alternative Smiler [Actor](https://docs.unrealengine.com/4.27/en-US/Basics/Actors/), that uses an alternative [Nextbot-style](https://developer.valvesoftware.com/wiki/NextBot) of AI.
 By constantly chasing the player around the map, the same as in Level "!".
 * It took me a while to think and develop the idea for The Smiler.
 :::

+## The Fog

+This Entity does not have a specific shape or form.
+It is mostly invisible surrounded by particles, and chases whoever gets in its proximity (usually the player).

+### Mechanic

+Most dark areas in Level 1 and some in Level 3